orefalo/svelte-splitpanes/README.md

 # Svelte-Splitpanes

-Create resizable view panels in Svelte 3, a radical new approach to building user interfaces.
+Use dynamic and predictable view panels to layout an application.

 ![screenshot](./static/screenshot.jpg)